websiteinspiration/bugsplat.rb/entries/2013-06-18-making-ebooks-with-docverter.md

 <hr>

 Making nice-looking PDFs with HTML source is not trivial.
 It would probably end up being easier to just drop the raw text inside Apple's iBooks Creator and style it that way, but I like a challenge.
 It's already looking pretty nice, and with a little more work I think I can have professional-grade PDF output.
-Now, to actually finish writing the book.
+Docverter also knows how to do Markdown to ePub and Mobi so I should be set for book production.
+Now to finish writing.